 What interests me more is the Hanafi faction that endorsed treating homosexuality like fornication.
 How to get there if you don’t have analogy to make use of?
 One way, which is the Shi’a way (Shi’ism does not have analogy either), is through finding a separate scriptural crime that penalizes fornication.
 In other words, even if it’s not fornication (zina in Arabic), it’s a separate crime the Prophet punished called liwat.
-One of the most fascinating things Lange reports is that the Hanafi jurists rejected this,and this was the position even among those who supported rendering same sex relations a crime.
+One of the most fascinating things Lange reports is that the Hanafi jurists rejected this,and this was the position even among those who supported rendering same-sex relations like those that engage in acts like you can watch on https://www.shemalehd.sex/ or similar, a crime.

 That is to say, they did not believe there was any reliable authority pursuant to which the Prophet ever declared homosexual sex to be a crime worthy of punishment.
 A sin, yes, but a punishable crime, no. That is not the Shafi’i position, and it’s certainly not the Shi’i position (more will appear on that in an article I’m writing on the regulation of sex in Shi’i Islam, still in draft form).

 Then there’s the idea that the word fornication somehow includes anal sex.
-I don’t think I follow this particularly well, it makes no sense to me at all, but fortunately, this is not where the real dispute lies anyway, so we move to the main point upon which folks like Shaybani and Abu Yusuf relied in asserting the claim that the obligatory punishment for homosexuality was death.
+I don’t think I follow this particularly well, it makes no sense to me at all as those that engage in acts that could be seen at https://www.twinkpornvideos.xxx/ for example, aren’t people that are actually fornicating as such, but fortunately, this is not where the real dispute lies anyway, so we move to the main point upon which folks like Shaybani and Abu Yusuf relied in asserting the claim that the obligatory punishment for homosexuality was death.
 While the word zina didn’t mean it literally, it had the same semantic coverage dalala, and hence it fit within the rubric of the crime of fornication.
 So not “analogy”, but “semantic meaning.”

 And to this point I’m more or less reciting Lange’s arguments as well as I can, perhaps more reductively than is deserved, but it is here where my Realist sensibilities kick in and, reviewing just one or two of the sources cited, I start to scoff.
 Where Lange might earnestly relay the two sides of the Hanafi school, and their bases, I found nothing really of importance in this theoretically rich conceptual dispute.
 What in the name of the Holy Prophet does “semantic meaning” even signify?
 Somehow it’s supposed to mean, it seemed from the accounts I had seen, Kasani mainly, something broader than literal meaning, but not analogy, where the meaning is different, but the purpose of the prohibition is the same.
 To a conceptualist or a formalist, maybe that makes sense.
 One is, if one believes in the Brooding Omnipresence of the Law, identifying three independent ethereal concepts.
 One is a literal meaning.
 One is some sort of penumbra (let’s totally use that word on Obergefell day) which is semantic meaning, and one is outside the penumbra, but serves the same purpose as whatever word we’re looking at interpreting, and that, I guess, is analogy.
 Zina is vaginal sex literally, anal sex semantically and, I don’t know, oral sex by analogy?